-I don’t like your Blue and Russet striped hair or your dragon tail.
+I don’t like your feathery tail.
 Did I hurt your feelings?
 No?
-Why, coz you don’t have Blue and Russet striped hair or a dragon tail?
+Why?
+Coz you don’t have a feathery tail?
 (I apologize if you do).
 So what I say has no power over you when you know what I’m saying is my opinion and it has nothing to do with you.

 When someone says something that pushes a button that hurts… it’s not them doing the hurting.
 It’s YOU having a THOUGHT about what they said that does the hurting.
-If you don’t on some level agree with them that you are whatever they said you were and you don’t feel ashamed, unworthy, less than etc… you’re not gonna feel the hurt.
-If however you do, you just discovered a PAIN POINT!
+If you don’t on some level agree with them that you are whatever they said you were and you don’t feel ashamed, unworthy, less than, etc… you’re not gonna feel the hurt.
+If however, you do, you just discovered a PAIN POINT!
 Great!!
 Now what?
 Well, you can call the other person a jerk and tell them to fuck off (and Namaste.
 You should, especially if it’s done maliciously, by the way.
 Abuse is not cool).
 But that doesn’t make the Pain Point go away and anyone else can take that person’s place and push the same button.
+(No, asking the world to make accommodations for your feelings does not work in practicality.
+Contrary to popular belief, you cannot suddenly change what the world values or how it acts as a whole.)
 This often happens since we tend to run the same patterns over and over until we change them.
 Read Why People Piss You Off and How to Make the Most of It.

 You CAN also use this new found information for some Introspection.
 I LOVE discovering Pain Points nowadays because I get to realize something about my Limiting Beliefs and that means I have an OPPORTUNITY to work through them and get better.
 YES, You CAN replace Limiting Beliefs with New Ones that serve you.
 Read 4 Ways We Create New Beliefs and Patterns.
 What are some of your Pain Points and where do they come from?
 Would you like to replace them with empowering ones instead?